serge-hulne/go_iter/README.md

 FUNCTIONS

 func Enumerate(in Chan) chan Pair
-    Lits the elements from 'in' ino 'out' with an index (as a 'Pair')
+    Lists the elements from 'in' ino 'out' with an index (as a 'Pair')

 func Range(nmax int) chan int
     Iterable channel of integers < nmax: Emulates 'range(nmax)' from Python